odoo/odoo/doc/webservices/iap.rst

 .. todo:: does this actually require apps?

-The first step is to develop an `Odoo App`_ which clients can install in their Odoo instance and through which they can *request* services you will provide.
+The second step is to develop an `Odoo App`_ which clients can install in their Odoo instance and through which they can *request* services you will provide.
 Our app will just add a button to the Partners form which lets a user request burning some CPU time on the server.